rebsonoliveira/sql-server/samples/features/json/geo-json/dotnet-states-openlayers2/README.md

 ## Sample details

-This sample application shows how to display US states on a map using OpenLayers2 component., add, edit or delete some product.
+This sample application shows how to display US states on a map using OpenLayers2 component.
 Front-end code is implemented using JavaScript, JQuery, and OpenLayers.
 Server-side code is implemented using ASP.NET Core Web API.
-Server-side code server AJAX requests sent from client page get spatial data from WWI database in GeoJSON format and return GeoJSOn response to the client.
+Server-side code server AJAX requests sent from client page get spatial data from WWI database in GeoJSON format and return GeoJSON response to the client.
-SQL Server FOR JSON clause and custom AsGeoJSON function are used to format states and towns from database in GeoJSON format.
+SQL Server FOR JSON clause and custom AsGeoJSON() function are used to format states and towns from database in GeoJSON format.

 <a name=disclaimers></a>